 Making a list, on paper or in your phone, can help you stay on track while shopping, prevent buying items you don’t necessarily need, and reduce the need for repeat trips during the week.
 Making a list can also help plan out meals ahead of time, which may even help you save money and reduce food waste during the week.

 Shop the perimeter

 Fresh produce, meat, fish, and dairy are all on the outside perimeter of most grocery stores and should be the main focus of your purchases.
 By not going down all the aisles, you can avoid many of the temptations that can come with grocery shopping such as chips, cookies, crackers, candy etc. However, this isn’t a hard and fast rule.
 Drop into the aisles when necessary and use the Nutrition Facts Food Labels to ensure you are choosing the most nutrient dense foods.

 Make half your cart fruits and vegetables

-Look fresh vegetables and fruits that are in season.
-They are easy to get, have more flavor, and are usually less expensive.
+Look for fresh vegetables and fruits that are in season.
+They are easy to get, have more flavor and are usually less expensive.
 Local farmer’s markets are a great source of seasonal produce.
-Buying small amounts of raw fruits and veggies more frequently to ensure you’re eating the foods without throwing them away.
+Buy small amounts of raw fruits and veggies more frequently to ensure you’re eating the foods without throwing them away.
 Frozen fruits and vegetables are just as good as raw, and will even last longer.
 Buy in bulk when these are on sale.
 Be mindful of added sauces, as they may increase the total calories and sodium.

 Reading food labels can help to compare similar products on the shelves and allow you to make a more informed food choice.
 A great rule of thumb is to choose the product that has more protein and fiber combined than total grams of sugar.

-b.
-Snack Tip: Choose foods where the total grams of protein and the total grams of fiber is more than the total grams of sugar per serving.
+- Snack Tip: Choose foods where the total grams of protein and the total grams of fiber is more than the total grams of sugar per serving.
 For instance, protein + fiber > sugar.